ChatBees/chatbees-python-client/README.md

 cloud-native vector search service.

 NautilusDB is currently in <ins>**public alpha**</ins>.
-We're actively improving the product and releasing new features and we'd love to hear your feedback!
+We're actively improving the product and releasing new features, and we'd love to hear your feedback!
 Please take a moment to fill out this [feedback form](https://forms.gle/pif6Vx2LqPjW5v4w5) to help us understand your use-case better.

-By default, all collections are subject to permanent deletion after 2 weeks.
+> By default, all collections are subject to permanent deletion after 2 weeks.
 Please let us know if you need to keep it for longer via the feedback form.

+NautilusDB python client supports both high-level APIs where you can directly upload files and ask questions, as well as a set of low-level APIs to use it as a vector database to directly manipulate vectors.

+**Continue reading, or [Click here](#creating-a-collection) to see high-level API guide.** \
+**[Click here](#using-nautilusdb-as-a-vector-database) to see vector database API guide**

-## Quick start
+## Quickstart

 You can try out NautilusDB in just a few lines of code.
 We have prepared a special public collection ```openai-web``` that can answer